 Why Take A Mission Trip?

 Mission trips are incubators for life change.
-We get out of our routine and our normal surrounding which makes us more open to new experiences.
-Our philosophy of missions is that a change of place plus a change of pace equals a change of perspective.
+We get out of our routine and our normal surroundings which makes us more open to new experiences.
+Northwood Church’s philosophy of missions is that a change of place plus a change of pace equals a change of perspective.

-By going out into a new community, interacting with another culture, and experiencing poverty and need not present in Maple Grove, Northwooders develop a new eye for social justice back home.
-In other words, we take them there to learn how live back here.
+By going into a new community, interacting with another culture, and experiencing poverty and need not present in Maple Grove, Northwooders develop a new eye for social justice back home.
+In other words, going there teaches Northwooders how to live back here.

-Similarly, mission trips create shared memories and stronger bonds among church members.
-The combined experience weaves the fabric of our congregation more tightly.
+Additionally, mission trips create shared memories and stronger bonds among church members.
+The combined experience weaves the fabric of the Northwood congregation more tightly.
 Trips like this create lasting bonds, lifelong memories, and spiritual growth, all while providing material service to people in need.

-Work on the house during the day.
-Experience the culture and debrief our experiences during the evenings.
+Work on the house during the day; experience the culture and debrief our experiences during the evenings; worship and devotionals daily.

 Why Go To Pine Ridge?

-There are many reasons, but the three most compelling are the proximity, the felt need, and the cross-cultural experience.
+There are many reasons Northwood has selected Pine Ridge for its adult mission program.
+The three most compelling are the proximity, the felt need, and the cross-cultural experience.

 If you consider Pine Ridge it’s own nation (which it technically is), it is the second poorest nation in the Western Hemisphere (behind only Haiti).